ibm-maximo-dev/maximo-wotrack-polymer-sample/README.md

 - [Polymer 2](https://www.polymer-project.org/) Installed (check the instructions [here](https://www.polymer-project.org/2.0/start/install-2-0))

 - A Maximo instance running that has the following system properties defined:
-  -  `mxe.oslc.aclalloworigin` defined with the URL or IP address of the Polymer application.
+  -  `mxe.oslc.aclalloworigin` defined with the base URL of the Polymer application. (e.g., `http://127.0.0.1:8081`)
-  - `mxe.oslc.aclallowheaders` defined with `maxauth,x-method-override,patchtype,content-type,accept,x-public-uri, properties`
+  - `mxe.oslc.aclallowheaders` defined with `maxauth,x-method-override,patchtype,content-type,accept,x-public-uri,properties`

 The sample application was built and tested using Google Chrome Version 63.